awsdocs/aws-robomaker-developer-guide/doc_source/describe-simulation-application.md

 View the details of a simulation application\.

 **To see the details of a simulation application**
-Follow the steps under one of the following tabs:
+Follow the steps under one of the following tabs\.

 ------
 #### [ Using the console ]<a name="proc-describe-simulation-application-con"></a>